The number of websites out there is growing faster than maybe even Tim Berners-Lee could imagine. From 250m in 2010 we’re now on about 2 billion.

 Existing businesses are recognising that transacting or simply having a presence online is essential to their ongoing existence.
 Add to this a host of new businesses starting up who are focusing solely online or quickly realising that this is where their easiest market entry point is.

 Here’s a little visual showing the rise in the self-employed in the UK.

 The growth in online businesses is being powered by a breaking down of traditional market entry barriers, meaning that markets are becoming accessible to everyone.

+- We are in the world of the entrepreneur.
 Of course, the type and size of start-ups varies dramatically.
 We like to think they sit in two categories;

 A big old load of these new companies are what you previously would have called “bedroom businesses".
 Traditionally derided and ignored by the bricks and mortars of the commercial world, the worm has now turned and we are seeing massive growth in beauty operators, craft suppliers, marketing consultants, dog walkers and so on and so forth.
 It seems like you’re no-one these days unless you have some sort of business on the side.

 Very cleverly, tech companies such as the hosting providers, CMS platforms, online franchise operators, social network platforms and payment facilitators have spotted this market opportunity and are building their products and customer experience through it.